WizelineLabs/access-decision-manager/packages/access-decision-manager-express/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)    [![build](https://img.shields.io/travis/wizeline/access-decision-manager/master.svg)](https://travis-ci.org/wizeline/access-decision-manager)

- # Access-decision-manager-express.
+ # Access Decision Manager - Express.

 Determines whether or not an entity is entitled to perform a certain action, for example, request a certain URI or modify a certain object.
 It relies on [access-decision-manager](https://github.com/wizeline/access-decision-manager/tree/master/packages/access-decision-manager#readme), and to make a positive verdict, it is sufficient to have the approval of only one Voter.
 Voters are implemented by the client service.